Skip to main content

 Managing Service Accounts

-Global Administrators can manage Service Accounts by creating, viewing, updating, deleting Service Accounts using the following tools:
+Account Owner and Global Admin roles can manage Service Accounts by creating, viewing, updating, deleting Service Accounts using the following tools:

 • Temporal Cloud UI